-Presenting your claim to the insurance company is what lawyers call, making a settlement demand.
-There are three key things to keep in mind when considering how to make a settlement demand.
+Presenting your claim to the insurance company is what lawyers call making a settlement demand.
+Three key things to remember when considering how to make a settlement demand.

-While it’s unlikely, the insurance company will simply pay the number you request in the settlement demand, it will give you a good starting place for negotiation.
-Make sure that you ask for enough money to leave yourself room to negotiate, pay off your bills and still have something left for yourself.
+While it’s unlikely that the insurance company will pay the number you request in the settlement demand, it will give you a good starting place for negotiation.
+Make sure you ask for enough money to leave room to negotiate, pay off your bills, and still have something left for yourself.

 We hope you found this mini-series on getting the best accident settlement without a lawyer helpful.
-Feel free to reach out to Burlington, Vermont car accident lawyer Drew Palcsik, to talk about the specifics of your case
+Feel free to reach out to Burlington, Vermont, car accident lawyer Drew Palcsik to discuss your case’s specifics.